 Christian Brothers University Majorsstudents from 58 majors graduated from Christian Brothers University.
 Of these students, 381 received undergraduate degrees and 168 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 357 students took at least one online class at Christian Brothers University.
-This is a decrease from the 404 students who took online classes the previous year.
+In 2019-2020, 1,563 students took at least one online class at Christian Brothers University.
+This is an increase from the 494 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Christian Brothers University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Christian Brothers?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.